rexdux/docs/src/gym-training.md

 ## Instructions

 - **Activation**: 2 isometric sets of 15–20 s at max tension.
 Rest 30 s after each set.
-- **Max Strength**: 2 sets of 6–9 reps with 0 RIR.
+- **Max Strength**: 2 sets of 5–7 reps to failure.
 Rest 5 min after each set.
 - **Strength Assistance**: 3 sets of 10–12 reps with 1–2 RIR.
 Rest 3 min after each set.
 - **Skill Unlock** / **High-Intensity Cardio**: 10–15 min.